-There are day where you just crave for a burrito, a special rice dish or just plain carb, this will be your answer.
-Introducing the cilantro lime rice, a perfect bed for any dish, whether it’s stir-fry, fry, braise or marinate, etc.; they’re all going great together.
+There are days where you just crave a burrito, a special rice dish, or just plain carb, this will be your answer.
+Introducing the cilantro-lime rice, a perfect bed for any dish, whether it’s stir-fry, fry, braise or marinate, etc.; they’re all going great together.

 If you’re used to cook white/brown rice, cooking cilantro lime rice is just a couple extra step, but yet bring out tremendous difference.

 Garlic and butter will knock the aroma up, but if you’re hesitating, replace with shallot onion, ginger, ground lemongrass, or yet, just skip it.
 Brown butter with rice alone is sufficient